mircealungu/mircea/thoughtstream.md

 We don't need to type because we can dictate.

-We don't need to read because we can listen...
+We don't need to read because we can listen.

-Hopefully we don't devolve into becoming illiterate as a society.
+We risk becoming illiterate as a society.

 mar 30

 For many things, the chatbots are replacing search.
-Only that they extract exactly the knowledge you're after from the net, and they don't shove a ton of senseless ads in your face.
-For now that is ([like everything else](https://www.youtube.com/watch?v=C_cB9sSswpo)).
+Only that they extract exactly the knowledge you're after from the net, and they help you avoid the insufferable and innumerable ads that litter the web.

+For now they help you avoid the ads.
+For now,  [like everything else](https://www.youtube.com/watch?v=C_cB9sSswpo).

 Soon the ads will follow again, displayed on the side of the chatbot answers.
+Just as YouTube was a relief from the TV ads, only to become even worse once it stole the market of TV.

 mar 28

 Reading about Popper and Hayek who established the *Mont Pèlerin Society* to work together and promote freedom, I'm reminded that if you want to make an impact on the world, you will  have a better chance if you ally with likeminded people.

-mar 27

-there was something really intelligent and funny that I realized this morning.
-I wanted to write it here. but i forgot it.

 mar 20